ljbo82/c-cpp-gcc-builder/docs/variables.md

 --------------------------------------------------------------------------------

-## Build configuration
+## Build system configuration

-The following variables configures how the build system should behave.
+The following variables configures the build system or show informations about it.

 ### ARTIFACT